Events

 Monthly Meeting – September 2023

-When: Wednesday, September 13, 2023 – Please know that food/beverages will not be available.
+When: Wednesday, September 13, 2023

 Time: 5:15 p.m. – Note the change in meeting time and location (this month only).
 We have the unique opportunity to hear from the CSU archaeological collections coordinator, Jeannine Pedersen-Guzman, and tour the new, temporary CSU collections repository!